traject/traject/doc/settings.md

 * solrj_writer.server_class_name: String name of a solrj.SolrServer subclass to be used by SolrJWriter.
 Default "HttpSolrServer"

+* solrj_writer.thread_pool:         Defaults to 4.
+A thread pool is used for submitting docs to solr.
+Set to 0 or nil to disable threading.
+Set to 1, there will still be a single bg thread doing the adds.
+                                    May make sense to set higher than number of cores on your indexing machine, as these threads will mostly be waiting on Solr.
+Speed/capacity of your solr is more relevant.

 * writer_class_name: a Traject Writer class, used by indexer to send processed dictionaries off.
 Default Traject::SolrJWriter, also available Traject::JsonWriter.
 See Traject::Indexer for more info.
 Command line shortcut `-w`